 Private Members' Statements are scheduled to be made on Tuesday afternoons and evenings, Wednesday evenings and Thursday afternoons.
 Up to 47 Private Members' Statements may be made over any one sitting week.

 Members may make one minute statements on Wednesday afternoons, for a total of 20 minutes, and Thursday afternoons, for a total of 30 minutes, acknowledging constituents and recognising the achievements of people or groups in their electorates.

-Members may discuss the subject matter of any petition received by the House signed by more than 10,000 (or 20,000 for ePetitions) persons at 4.30 pm on Thursdays.
+Members may debate the subject matter of any petition received by the House signed by more than 10,000 (or 20,000 for ePetitions) persons at 4.00 pm on Thursdays.

 Debates on 10,000 (or 20,000 for ePetitions) signature petitions take place in the order in which they are received by the House.

-On Thursday afternoons Members may speak on a debate, called a 'take note' debate, on parliamentary committee reports that have been tabled during the current session of Parliament.
+On Wednesdays Members may speak on a debate, called a 'take note' debate, on parliamentary committee reports that have been tabled during the current session of Parliament.
 The Member tabling the report (generally the committee Chair) is given six minutes to speak and any other Member may speak for up to four minutes for a total time of up to 22 minutes.
 At the conclusion of the debate the House votes on the motion to take note of the report.